Commitment to high-quality child care

 The provider must be equipped to provide high-quality child care at the service appropriate to the needs of families and the community having regard to the provider’s ability and commitment to:

-- provide a tailored, individual education program based on each child's knowledge, ideas, culture, abilities and interests
+- providing a tailored, individual education program based on each child’s knowledge, ideas, culture, abilities and interests

-- develop a program that acknowledges and strengthens the cultural identity of children to whom care is provided at the service
+- developing a program that acknowledges and strengthens the cultural identity of children to whom care is provided at the service

-- ensure reasonable precautions are taken to protect children from harm or injury and any hazard likely to cause harm or injury
+- ensuring reasonable precautions are taken to protect children from harm or injury and any hazard likely to cause harm or injury

-- ensure at least one staff member who holds a current approved first aid qualification is on duty and present at the service at all times that care is being provided by the service
+- ensuring at least one staff member who holds a current approved first aid qualification is on duty and present at the service that care is being provided by the service

-- carry out any other activities the Secretary of the Department of Education and Training considers necessary or appropriate for the provision of high quality child care at the service.
+- carrying out any other activities the Secretary of the Department of Education considers necessary or appropriate for the provision of high-quality child care at the service.

-The provider must implement appropriate arrangements to manage serious incidents, including (without limitation) notifying the Secretary of the Department of Education and Training in writing within 24 hours after either:
+The provider must implement appropriate arrangements to manage serious incidents, including (without limitation) notifying the Secretary of the Department of Education in writing within 24 hours after either: